Zero-guidance Segmentation Using Zero Segment Labels: New Evaluation Protocol

 \myparagraph{Segment-to-text similarity (ST).} This technique relabels $S_i$ with the ground-truth label that is closest to $S_i$ in the CLIP's joint image-text space \cite{hessel2021clipscore, kawar2022imagic}.
 That is,

 where $\text{cossim}^\text{CLIP}(s, t)$ uses CLIP's image encoder for $s$ and text encoder for $t$.
-Note that this relabeling is commonly used in open-vocabulary settings \cite{liang2022open, ghiasi2021open} and does not consider our predicted label $T_i$ during relabeling, but it is helpful for evaluating our pipeline \emph{independent} of the text generation which is borrowed from prior work (Section \ref{sec:textgeneration}).
+Note that this relabeling is commonly used in open-vocabulary settings \cite{liang2022open, ghiasi2021open}, but it does not consider our predicted label $T_i$ during relabeling.
+Nonetheless, this technique is still valuable as it offers a complementary assessment that does not involve text generation, which is based on prior work (Section \ref{sec:textgeneration}), or text-to-text mapping, which can be challenging and ambiguous even for human evaluators (Section \ref{sec:analysis}).